devosoft/Empirical/include/emp/prefab/README.md

 # Prefab Components

 The prefabricated components in Empirical compose basic components and add features to make more complicated user interfaces.
 Here's a log of some stylistic and design choices that might be useful in future development.

 ### Overriding Streaming

-Most components use the stream operator (`<<`) to append other components inside.
+Most components use the stream operator (`<<`) to add user defined content.
 However, many prefabricated components have multiple layers of divs and other tags so one might want to override this operator to have a different behavior.
 However, this may accidentally cause an infinite loop if you're using something like `*this << sub_component;` to set up the component.
-The trick is to use `static_cast<BaseClass>(*this) << sub_component;` where
-`BaseClass` is the class you're inheriting from (probably `Div`) to prevent using your newly overridden streaming operator in the initial construction.
+The trick is to use `static_cast<BaseClass>(*this) << sub_component;` where `BaseClass` is the class you're inheriting from (probably `Div`) to prevent using your newly overridden streaming operator in the initial construction.

 ### Inheritance

 Since web components are actually shells around shared pointers getting inheritance to work properly can be tricky.
-They look something like this:
+These components look something like this:

 ```cpp
 namespace internal {